-- You can sell tickets and collect money on Community Events.
+- You can sell tickets and collect donations on Community Events.
 You can also add free tickets or simply collect RSVPs for get togethers.

 - You can invite large groups.
 The Whole School can be invited, as can Classes or Years, even if you are nor a member of the group.
 Individual parents cannot be invited.

 - Invitations are by group not by individual.
-This means that if someone new joins an invited Class or Year (or the school if the Whole School has been invited) after an event has gone live, they will be able to view and accept the invitation.
+This means that if someone new joins a group that has already been invited after an event has gone live, they will be able to view and accept the invitation.

 - Invited parents (Non-Members) will see the invitation.
-They will not be able to respond unless they register.
+They will not be able to respond unless they register for a Classlist account.

-- Guest Checkout enables you to sell tickets to the public and local community
+- Public Guest Checkout enables you to sell tickets to the public and local community.

 Want to invite people from outside your school community to the event?
 You can enable Guest Checkout when you create your event and you get a link you can share publicly that can be used to RSVP or buy tickets by people without a Classlist account.
 You can use this option for RSVP or ticketed events.